mvysny/vaadin-on-kotlin/docs/databases.md

 applicable to entities, we can't reuse the `Dao`-induced finders.

 To load instances of this particular class, we will need to write our own finder methods.
-We will directly use the Sql2o capabilities to map any SELECT result into an arbitrary class.
+We will directly use the vok-orm capabilities to map any SELECT result into an arbitrary class.
 In order for the automatic mapping to work, we must ensure that:

 * The SQL SELECT column names exactly match the Kotlin properties names (and beware that it's string case-sensitive matching);